priyankadas1109/planet/terra/README.md

 Africa - Egypt, Ethiopia, South Africa, Congo
 Oceana and Antarctica

+Countries are selected to provide a forum for the discussion and resolution of local issues.

 **Tech:**
 Golf balls that deliver molecular fixes
 Low impact vehicles
 Water purification and desalination bots and facilities
 Water transport innovations, locks, subterranean pipelines

-Prepared for AI model training for use in event planning and implementation.

-Golfers are followed through courses to grab the attention of broad audiences.
+Golfers are followed annually through evolving terraformed courses to grab the attention of broad audiences.

-Countries are selected to provide a forum for the discussion and resolution of local issues.
+**Terraform Goals**
+Clean water, large scale desalination, healthy ecosystems, restored biodiversity, properous economies extending hundreds of miles inland.